John Roach is guitarist with UK Heavy Metal band Mythra. On the eve of the release of their new album he took time out to reveal where it all started…

 We tried another drummer Barry Hopper, he joined and we became Mythra.

-A weird gig was called the Shoreline Club in South Shields it was a late 70’s disco.
+A weird gig was at a club on the seafront in South Shields called the Shoreline.
+It was a late 70’s disco.
 We were a young heavy metal band playing Sabbath, UFO, Motorhead covers and our own original material.
 I don’t think the crowd knew how to take us.